The many-to-few lemma and multiple spines: Multiple spines

-$\mu^n_y$ is called the $n$th \emph{size-biased} distribution with respect to $\mu_y$.
 For $1\leq i,j\leq k$ define $T(i,j)$ to be the first split time of the $i$th and $j$th spines, i.e.\,the first time at which marks $i$ and $j$ are carried by different particles.
 Let $D(v)$ be the total number of marks carried by particle $v$.